 Most people experiencing suicidal thoughts will show outward signs of distress.
 These signs will vary from person to person, and some individuals might not show any signs at all.
-Recognizing these common warning signs could help identify a person in need.
-Take any suicidal talk or behavior seriously.
-It’s not just a warning sign that the person is thinking about suicide — it’s a cry for help.
+Recognizing these common warning signs could help identify a person in need of support.

-Responding to someone in distress can be intimidating but it is important.
+Responding to someone in distress can be daunting, but it is essential.
 Do not ignore warning signs because you are unsure of what to do; taking action is always the best choice.
-Giving a suicidal person the opportunity to talk can provide relief and may prevent a suicide attempt.
 Remember, it’s not about saying exactly the right words.
 Show that you care, demonstrate that you’re available to listen, and be there to support them.

 Tips for responding